Dance Artist Craniosacral Therapist Teacher

 “They have a gift of moving the crowds and shifting energy levels to help us reconnect with our bodies and selves.”- KODA

 By settling and focusing, we can access more of our energy.
 By beginning with simple awareness of sensation, we can build towards greater range of movement.
 By noticing and riding the present movement in our bodies and in the space around us, we can let go of effort, stress, tension, and unhelpful thought.
 By noticing the space around our bodies, we realize we are connected to each other and every other living being; this connection is palpable and tangible.
 All of a sudden, we are not alone.
-By moving outdoors in a public park together, we engage in embodied creation that is communal and inspiring.

 You may leave class having shed a layer of protection or having found new meaning to a problem within.
 You may leave class feeling supported by your fellow community of participants.
 You will leave class feeling settled yet enlivened, more connected to your Self, empowered, juicy, and satisfied.